Chapter 32:

 Bonk.

-A soft but very satisfying thud sounded, followed by a faint fizzle of Mutsuki’s reflex barrier.
-Shigure’s nose flattened like a pressed dumpling.
-Several passing adults looked over at the source of the commotion.
+A very satisfying thud sounded, followed by a faint fizzle of Mutsuki’s reflex barrier.
+Her face hit a barrier.
+Shigure’s face flattened like a pressed dumpling, leaving a mark of her red lipstick on the air where the barrier was.

 Mutsuki kept smiling politely.
 ‘Please don’t kiss me in front of children, Shigure.’

 The first name basis and familiarity rubbed at Youchan.
 Behind them, the misfits clapped silently.
 All except Kojiro, who raised an impressed brow.
-Shigure stepped back gracefully, regaining her posture but not losing her snarky tone.

 ‘Teaching is Bureau work.’

-‘Mn…’ Shigure shrugged condescendingly.
+‘Mn…’ Shigure shrugged.
 ‘Technically.’

 Her eyes slid to the misfit class.
 Youchan felt dread pool in her stomach when she saw the way Shigure looked down on her children.

-‘So these,’ Shigure murmured, ‘are your charges.’
+‘So these,’ Shigure taunted, ‘are your charges.’

 Eight perfect, terrified cherubs stared back.

-‘Misfits, aren’t they?’ she cooed.
-‘Special cases.
-Emotionally unstable.
-Immature.
-Unmanageable.’
-She tilted her head, smile widening.
+She tilted her head with a fake smile.
 ‘This one,’ she pointed at Mon, who squeaked in fear, ‘looks like a safety hazard.
 This one,’ she pointed at Meow, ‘radiates miscast energy.
 Poor child.’

 Shigure placed a hand on her elite class leader’s shoulder.
 A lightning-sprite boy with straight posture and an aura honed like a blade.